 Building a Power Tool Battery Pack

 Okay, in a nutshell, what is a lithium-ion battery?
-It’s like any other rechargeable battery out there – it just uses lithium rather than the nickel-cadmium or nickel metal hydride of days past.
-Each chemistry is different and, for now at least, lithium is king when it comes to storing and delivering energy.
+It’s like any other rechargeable battery out there.
+It just uses lithium rather than the nickel-cadmium or nickel-metal hydride of days past.
+Each chemistry is different and, for now, at least, lithium is king when it comes to storing and delivering energy.

 When you take groups of cells, like 2 groups of 5, and use a parallel connection, you increase the amp hours.
 This effectively gives you the option to run tools longer or with greater amounts of power at the same voltage.